pencer-io/pencer-io.github.io/_posts/2020-05-31-ctf-htb-sneaky.md

 shellcode = "\x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x89\xc1\x89\xc2\xb0\x0b\xcd\x80\x31\xc0\x40\xcd\x80"
 ```

-Next we need to define the NOP-sled, brloe is a good explanation of what that is taken from [here](https://www.coengoedegebure.com/buffer-overflow-attacks-explained).
+Next we need to define the NOP-sled, below is a good explanation of what that is taken from [here](https://www.coengoedegebure.com/buffer-overflow-attacks-explained).

-**A NOP-sled is a sequence of NOP (no-operation) instructions meant to "slide" the CPU's instruction execution flow to the next memory address.
+A NOP-sled is a sequence of NOP (no-operation) instructions meant to "slide" the CPU's instruction execution flow to the next memory address.
 Anywhere the return address lands in the NOP-sled, it's going to slide along the buffer until it hits the start of the shellcode.
 NOP-values may differ per CPU, but for the OS and CPU we're aiming at, the NOP-value is \x90.
-**

 The formula for the nopsled is "\x90"*(buffsize-len(shellcode)), let's put that in our script: